Computer Applications | Microsoft Office

 In theory, this should also make your classroom a more comfortable place for learning.
-Students will get to know each other better, and you may even create some life-long friendships in the process.
+Students will become better acquainted when teaching Microsoft Word to each other, and you may even create some life-long friendships in the process.

 As long as you make sure your students are focused on their work, your classroom will continue to be a positive place of learning, even as students learn from each other.